eric-mahoney/Social-Media-Comment-Section/README.md

 **postcomment.php**: retrieves the information from the HTML file and forwards the users comment to a MySQL database.

-**postedcomments.php**: retrieves the user comments from the MySQL database and uses PHP advanced escaping to generate an HTML form of all of the user comments.
+**postedcomments.php**: retrieves the user comments from the MySQL database and uses PHP advanced escaping to list all of the user information from the database.